Urologic Emergencies

 Ureteroscopy

 This procedure is generally used to treat stones in your kidney or ureter.
-We will use a thin instrument called a ureteroscope to get a better view of the stone.
-The ureteroscope can also remove the stone or break it into smaller pieces that can pass on their own.
-After you have received anesthesia, we will thread the ureteroscope through your urethra and bladder until it reaches the ureter or kidney.
+After you have received anesthesia, a thin tool called a ureteroscope is threaded through your urethra and bladder until it reaches the ureter or kidney.
+The ureteroscope offers doctors a better view of the stone.
+It can also remove the stone or break it into smaller pieces that can pass on their own.

 Chances are, you’ll be able to go home the same day as your ureteroscopy and go back to your daily routine in two to three days.

-After a ureteroscopy, we might insert a temporary stent – a small tubelike structure – in your ureter to keep it open.
-This is usually removed about four to ten days after your procedure.
+After a ureteroscopy, you might have a temporary stent — a small tubelike structure — placed in your ureter to keep it open.
+The stent is usually removed about four to ten days after your procedure.

 Shock wave lithotripsy (SWL)